vib-singlecell-nf/vsn-pipelines/docs/features.rst

 Set the seed
 ------------
-Some steps in the pipelines are nondeterministic.
+Some steps in the pipelines are non-deterministic.
 In order to have reproducible results, a seed is set by default to:

 .. code:: groovy

     workflow.manifest.version.replaceAll("\\.","").toInteger()

-The seed is a number derived from the the version of the pipeline used at the time of the analysis run.
+The seed is a number derived from the version of the pipeline used at the time of the analysis run.
-To override the seed (integer) you have edit the nextflow.config file with:
+To override the seed (integer) you have edit the ``nextflow.config`` file with:

 .. code:: groovy